 Bahai Library Online

-Tag "Whitehorse, YT"
+Tag: "Whitehorse, YT"

-tag name: Whitehorse, YT type: Geographic locations
+tag name Whitehorse, YT type: Geographic locations

-related tags: Yukon, Canada
+related tags Yukon, Canada

-"Whitehorse, YT" appears in:
+"Whitehorse, YT" has been tagged in:

-2. from the Chronology (1 result)
+from the Chronology (1 result)

-1. 1953-09-23 — Ted and Joan Anderson arrived in Whitehorse, Canada, and were named Knights of Bahá'u'lláh for the Yukon.
+1. 1953-09-23 — Ted and Joanie Anderson arrived in Whitehorse, Canada, and were named Knights of Bahá'u'lláh for the Yukon.
 [BW13:457]

-3. from the Chronology of Canada (14 results; collapse)
+from the Chronology of Canada (15 results; collapse)

 1. 1916-07-00 — Susan Rice spent her vacation in Alaska and during that time made a trip to Whitehorse and Dawson City.
 [SoW Vol 7 Issue 11 Sept 1916 p102]